 PRECIS: Three-dimensional (3D) spectral domain optical coherence tomography (OCT) volume scans of the optic nerve head (ONH) and the peripapillary area are useful in the management of glaucoma in patients with a type I or II Boston Keratoprosthesis (KPro).
 PURPOSE: The purpose of this study was to report the use of spectral domain OCT in the management of glaucoma in patients with a type I or II Boston KPro.
 MATERIALS AND METHODS: This study is an observational case series.
 Four consecutive patients with KPro implants were referred for glaucoma evaluation.
 A comprehensive eye examination was performed which included disc photography, visual field testing, and high-density spectral domain OCT volume scans of the ONH and the peripapillary area.
 2D and 3D parameters were calculated using custom-designed segmentation algorithms developed for glaucoma management.
 RESULTS: Spectral domain OCT parameters provided useful information in the diagnosis and management of 4 KPro patients.
 OCT parameters which can be used in KPro patients included 2D retinal nerve fiber layer (RNFL) thickness, 3D peripapillary RNFL volume, 3D peripapillary retinal thickness and volume, 3D cup volume, and 3D neuroretinal rim thickness and volume.
 In 3 of 4 cases where the traditional 2D RNFL thickness scan was limited by artifacts, 3D spectral domain OCT volume scans provided useful quantitative objective measurements of the ONH and peripapillary region.
 Therefore, 3D parameters derived from high-density volume scans as well as radial scans of the ONH can be used to overcome the limitations and artifacts associated with 2D RNFL thickness scans.
 CONCLUSIONS: Spectral domain OCT volume scans offer the possibility to enhance the evaluation of KPro patients with glaucoma by using both 2D and 3D diagnostic parameters that are easily obtained in a clinic setting.

-OBJECTIVE: We examined the association of habitual caffeine intake with intraocular pressure (IOP) and glaucoma and whether these associations were modified by genetic predisposition to higher IOP.
+PURPOSE: We examined the association of habitual caffeine intake with intraocular pressure (IOP) and glaucoma and whether genetic predisposition to higher IOP modified these associations.
 We also assessed whether genetic predisposition to higher coffee consumption was related to IOP.
-DESIGN: A cross-sectional study in the UK Biobank.
-PARTICIPANTS: We included 121,374 participants (baseline ages 39-73 years) with data on coffee and tea intake (collected 2006-2010) and corneal-compensated IOP measurements in 2009.
-In a subset of 77,906 participants with up to five web-based 24-hour-recall food frequency questionnaires (2009-2012) we evaluated total caffeine intake.
-We also assessed the same relations with any glaucoma (9,286 cases and 189,763 controls).
-METHOD: We evaluated multivariable-adjusted associations with IOP using linear regression, and with glaucoma using logistic regression.
-For both outcomes, we examined gene-diet interactions, using a polygenic risk score (PRS), which combined the effects of 111 genetic variants associated with IOP.
-We also performed two-sample Mendelian Randomization (MR) using 8 genetic variants associated with coffee intake, to assess potential causal effects of coffee consumption on IOP.
-MAIN OUTCOME AND MEASURES: IOP; glaucoma.
-RESULTS: Mean IOP was 16.0 mmHg (Standard Deviation=3.8).
-MR analysis did not support a causal effect of coffee drinking on IOP (P>0.1).
-Greater caffeine intake was weakly associated with lower IOP: the highest (≥232mg/day) vs. lowest (<87mg/day) caffeine consumption was associated with a 0.10 mmHg lower IOP (P=0.01).
-However, this association was significantly modified by IOP PRS: among those in the highest IOP PRS quartile, consuming >480mg/day versus <80 mg/day was associated with a 0.35 mmHg higher IOP (P=0.01).
-The relation between caffeine intake and glaucoma was null (P≥0.1).
-However, this relation was also significantly modified by IOP PRS: compared to those in the lowest IOP PRS quartile consuming no caffeine, those in the highest IOP PRS quartile consuming ≥321mg/day had a 3.90-fold higher glaucoma prevalence (P=0.0003).
-CONCLUSIONS: Habitual caffeine consumption was weakly associated with lower IOP and the association between caffeine consumption and glaucoma was null.
+DESIGN: Cross-sectional study in the UK Biobank.
+PARTICIPANTS: We included 121 374 participants (baseline ages, 39-73 years) with data on coffee and tea intake (collected 2006-2010) and corneal-compensated IOP measurements in 2009.
+In a subset of 77 906 participants with up to 5 web-based 24-hour-recall food frequency questionnaires (2009-2012), we evaluated total caffeine intake.
+We also assessed the same relationships with glaucoma (9286 cases and 189 763 controls).
+METHODS: We evaluated multivariable-adjusted associations with IOP using linear regression and with glaucoma using logistic regression.
+For both outcomes, we examined gene-diet interactions using a polygenic risk score (PRS) that combined the effects of 111 genetic variants associated with IOP.
+We also performed Mendelian randomization using 8 genetic variants associated with coffee intake to assess potential causal effects of coffee consumption on IOP.
+MAIN OUTCOME MEASURES: Intraocular pressure and glaucoma.
+RESULTS: Mendelian randomization analysis did not support a causal effect of coffee drinking on IOP (P > 0.1).
+Greater caffeine intake was associated weakly with lower IOP: the highest (≥232 mg/day) versus lowest (<87 mg/day) caffeine consumption was associated with a 0.10-mmHg lower IOP (Ptrend = 0.01).
+However, the IOP PRS modified this association: among those in the highest IOP PRS quartile, consuming > 480 mg/day versus < 80 mg/day was associated with a 0.35-mmHg higher IOP (Pinteraction = 0.01).
+The relationship between caffeine intake and glaucoma was null (P ≥ 0.1).
+However, the IOP PRS also modified this relationship: compared with those in the lowest IOP PRS quartile consuming no caffeine, those in the highest IOP PRS quartile consuming ≥ 321 mg/day showed a 3.90-fold higher glaucoma prevalence (Pinteraction = 0.0003).
+CONCLUSIONS: Habitual caffeine consumption was associated weakly with lower IOP, and the association between caffeine consumption and glaucoma was null.
 However, among participants with the strongest genetic predisposition to elevated IOP, greater caffeine consumption was associated with higher IOP and higher glaucoma prevalence.

 Central corneal thickness (CCT) is one of the most heritable ocular traits and it is also a phenotypic risk factor for primary open angle glaucoma (POAG).
 The present study uses the BXD Recombinant Inbred (RI) strains to identify novel quantitative trait loci (QTLs) modulating CCT in the mouse with the potential of identifying a molecular link between CCT and risk of developing POAG.
 The BXD RI strain set was used to define mammalian genomic loci modulating CCT, with a total of 818 corneas measured from 61 BXD RI strains (between 60-100 days of age).
 The mice were anesthetized and the eyes were positioned in front of the lens of the Phoenix Micron IV Image-Guided OCT system or the Bioptigen OCT system.
 CCT data for each strain was averaged and used to QTLs modulating this phenotype using the bioinformatics tools on GeneNetwork (www.genenetwork.org).
 The candidate genes and genomic loci identified in the mouse were then directly compared with the summary data from a human POAG genome wide association study (NEIGHBORHOOD) to determine if any genomic elements modulating mouse CCT are also risk factors for POAG.This analysis revealed one significant QTL on Chr 13 and a suggestive QTL on Chr 7.
 The significant locus on Chr 13 (13 to 19 Mb) was examined further to define candidate genes modulating this eye phenotype.
 For the Chr 13 QTL in the mouse, only one gene in the region (Pou6f2) contained nonsynonymous SNPs.
 Of these five nonsynonymous SNPs in Pou6f2, two resulted in changes in the amino acid proline which could result in altered secondary structure affecting protein function.
 The 7 Mb region under the mouse Chr 13 peak distributes over 2 chromosomes in the human: Chr 1 and Chr 7.
 These genomic loci were examined in the NEIGHBORHOOD database to determine if they are potential risk factors for human glaucoma identified using meta-data from human GWAS.
 The top 50 hits all resided within one gene (POU6F2), with the highest significance level of p = 10-6 for SNP rs76319873.
 POU6F2 is found in retinal ganglion cells and in corneal limbal stem cells.
 To test the effect of POU6F2 on CCT we examined the corneas of a Pou6f2-null mice and the corneas were thinner than those of wild-type littermates.
 In addition, these POU6F2 RGCs die early in the DBA/2J model of glaucoma than most RGCs.
 Using a mouse genetic reference panel, we identified a transcription factor, Pou6f2, that modulates CCT in the mouse.
 POU6F2 is also found in a subset of retinal ganglion cells and these RGCs are sensitive to injury.